 Sandra Pointet / Geneva Academy

-Our experts are leading academics in the fields of international humanitarian law, human rights and transitional justice.
+Our students have the opportunity to be taught by leading academics in the fields of international humanitarian law, human rights and transitional justice.

 Professionals who are not enrolled in the Executive Master can take individual courses to deepen their expertise in a specific issue.